 When searching for offline and online research resources, reference materials etc., students and lecturers are encouraged to consult with the two librarians, Dr. Karina Masasa and Ms. Dina Baum, who are at their disposal throughout the working day.

-Books belonging to the late Prof. Miriam Schlesinger's inheritance on subjects related to translation theory and practice is included in the library's collection.
+Books belonging to the late Prof. Miriam Schlesinger's bequest on subjects related to translation theory and practice is included in the library's collection.
 Schlesinger taught at Bar Ilan University between 1978 and 2012, and chaired the department of translation and interpreting studies between 2004 and 2007.

 On Friday the library is closed.